-The Museum of New Zealand Te Papa Tongarewa is home to more than 30,000 Maori taonga (treasures) including ancestral carvings, ornaments, garments, weaponry as well as a selection of archaeological fragments that paint a picture of New Zealand’s natural history.
-One of the best ways to get insight into these artifacts, and their relevance to the nation’s culture and identity, is to embark on one of the museum’s Maori Highlights Tours.
-The paid, one-hour guided journey departs at 2 p.m. daily, and is designed to offer visitors a thorough understanding of what makes New Zealand culture so unique.
+The Museum of New Zealand Te Papa Tongarewa is home to more than 30,000 Maori taonga (treasures), including ancestral carvings, ornaments, garments and weaponry, as well as a selection of archaeological fragments that paint a picture of New Zealand’s natural history.
+One of the best ways to get insight into these artefacts, and their relevance to the nation’s culture and identity, is to embark on one of the museum’s Maori Highlights Tours.
+Each paid, one-hour guided journey departs daily at 2pm and is designed to offer visitors a thorough understanding of what makes New Zealand’s culture so unique.

 Bonz ‘N’ Stonz Carving Studio

 For a unique cultural experience that comes with your own souvenir to take home, venture into the West Coast town of Hokitika to do some traditional carving.
 Bonz ‘N’ Stonz is a studio and gallery that focuses entirely on traditional bone, greenstone jade (pounamu) and shell carvings.
 Their classes allow visitors to design and carve their own pendants, as they learn about traditional jewellery making from a renowned local artist who has been teaching the craft for several years.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!

 Every CULTURE TRIP Small-group adventure is led by a Local Insider just like Hanna.